HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 flang -fopenmp=libomp -fopenmp-targets=<target> -Xopenmp-target=<target> -march=<arch> laplace_omp.f90
 ```

-The flag -fopenmp activates the OpenMP directives (i.e. !$omp [construct] in Fortran).
-The option -fopenmp-targets=<target> is used to enable the target offloading to GPU-accelerators and tells the Flang compiler to use <target>=amdgcn-amd-amdhsa as the AMD target.
-The -Xopenmp-target flag enables options to be passed to the target offloading toolchain.
+The flag *-fopenmp* activates the OpenMP directives (i.e. !$omp [construct] in Fortran).
+The option *-fopenmp-targets=<target>* is used to enable the target offloading to GPU-accelerators and tells the Flang compiler to use *<target>=amdgcn-amd-amdhsa* as the AMD target.
+The *-Xopenmp-target* flag enables options to be passed to the target offloading toolchain.
 In addition, we need to specify the architecture of the GPU to be used.
-This is done via the flag -march=<arch>, where <arch> specifies the name of the GPU-architecture.
+This is done via the flag *-march=<arch>*, where *<arch>* specifies the name of the GPU-architecture.
 This characteristic feature can be extracted from the machine via the command `rocminfo` for the AMD device.
 These commands provide a general view of the GPU-accelerator and additional related information.
-For instance, the AMD Mi100 accelerator architecture is specified by the flag -march=gfx908 amd-arch.
+For instance, the AMD Mi100 accelerator architecture is specified by the flag *-march=gfx908 amd-arch*.

 > :memo: **Note:** The compilation process requires loading a AOMP module, e.g. `AOMP/13.0-2-GCCcore-10.2.0` or a newer version.